Holic75/Baldurs-gate-dnd-3.5/README.md

 – May use the Hide In Shadows ability.
 – Can cast two spells per day less than trueclass clerics.
 – Can spontaneously convert memorized spells into healing ones.
+– May channel positive energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
+(2d4 damage/healing at level 2 plus 2d4 per 4 levels).
 – Eventually can cast low level druidic spells (same as trueclass ranger).
 – At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
 – Gets one bonus feat at level 28.